furiousdom/json-csv-converter/README.md

       *     The properties need to be fully specified by their flattened paths.
       **    The user will be prompted to enter the replacement values (new property path or new property value).

-      Flags provided through the CLI will overwrite their configuration file counterparts, if both are provided.
+      If both are provided, flags provided through the CLI will overwrite their configuration file counterparts.
       Long flags can be written using both "camelCase" and "pascal-case" in both the config file and CLI.
     ```